Overview

 overview

-A query matches documents based on a set of criteria, instead of pre-defined document references.
+A query matches documents based on a set of criteria, and not based on a set of document references.

 the result of a query: a query snapshot

-The query snapshot hosts the list of document snapshots (docs).
-The list is empty when no match occurred.
+The snapshot hosts a list of document snapshots (docs).
+The list is empty when no match occurs.

 a collection reference is a query